signaldust/bunny-jit/README.md

 There is also `tcallp` which performs a tail-call which returns from the procedure with the return value of the call.
 As it does not return to the procedure, it can (and generally should) be the last thing in a given block.
-It is untested.

 There is currently no support for relocation or intra-module calls.